What is the course about?

 Identify at least two new drawing techniques that you can apply in future

 Manage the challenges of working quickly and responsively to a timed brief

 Identify areas of potential in your exploratory or incomplete drawings

 Take home a target of a hundred unique new drawings.

 What level is the course and do I need any particular skills?

-This course is suitable for students with some drawing experience.
-You should have completed a Drawing 1 course (30 hours) or equivalent study, and feel comfortable using charcoal, graphite, chalks and ink.
+This course is suitable for intermediate to advanced drawing students .
+You should feel comfortable using a variety of drawing materials, such as drawing inks, charcoal graphite and chalks.
 Any additional media and techniques will be covered in class.
-Intermediate and advanced students also welcome.

 How will I be taught, and will there be any work outside the class?